Bridge

 Lessons

-There are twelve lessons, interwoven with about ten playing sessions in which you practise what you have learned.
 After the lessons are completed the lesson group are invited to join the Junior Division to play in weekly supervised competition each Wednesday evening for the rest of the year.

 Cost: $50 for the lessons, plus $6 table money on playing nights only.